Efficient Personalized Speech Enhancement through Self-Supervised Learning: Proposed Self-Supervised Methods for Personalized Speech Enhancement

-The proposed CM approach differs from the SimCLR model in multiple regards: (a) it uses a more advanced data augmentation process to mimic the noisy speech mixture generation process, i.e. sophisticated non-stationary noise injection; (b) the introduction of the negative pairs reflects the source separation concept underlying our SE problem and yields a more discriminative feature than a positive pair only; and, (c) our interpretation of having the contrastive loss as a regularizer enriches the total loss function allowing the traditional SE loss to prevent trivial solution: very similar $\tilde{\bm{y}}_1^\ominus$ and $\tilde{\bm{y}}_2^\ominus$ that do not recover the pseudo-sources.
+Our proposed CM approach differs from the SimCLR model \cite{ChenT2020simclr} in multiple regards: (a) it uses a more sophisticated noise injection for data augmentation to mimic the real-world noisy speech mixture generation process, i.e. by using non-stationary noise sources; (b) the introduction of the negative pairs more precisely reflects the source separation concept underlying our SE problem and yields a more discriminative feature than a positive pair only; and, (c) having the traditional SE loss term prevents trivial solutions to the contrastive loss-only case---estimating very similar $\tilde{\bm{y}}_1^\ominus$ and $\tilde{\bm{y}}_2^\ominus$ that do not recover the pseudo sources.